Night monkey: Diet

-Night monkeys are primarily frugivorous (fruit eating species) as fruits are easily distinguished through the use of olfactory cues, but leaf and insect consumption has also been observed in the cathemeral night monkey species A. azare.
+Night monkeys are primarily frugivorous, as fruits are easily distinguished through the use of olfactory cues, but leaf and insect consumption has also been observed in the cathemeral night monkey species A. azare.
 A study conducted by Wolovich et al., indicated that juveniles and females were much better at catching both crawling and flying insects than adult males.
 In general, the technique used by night monkeys in insect capturing is to use the palm of the hand to flatten a prey insect against a tree branch and then proceed to consume the carcass.
 During the winter months or when food sources are reduced, night monkeys have also been observed foraging on flowers such as Tabebuia heptaphylla, however this does not represent a primary food source.

 Reproduction

 In night monkeys, mating occurs infrequently, however females are fertile year-round, with reproductive cycles range from 13 to 25 days.
 The gestation period for night monkey is approximately 117– 159 days but varies from species to species.
-Birthing season extends from September to March and is species dependant, with one offspring being produced per year; however, in studies conducted in captivity, twins were observed.
-Night monkeys reach puberty at a relatively young age, between 7– 11 months and most species attain full sexual maturity by the age of 2 years of age.
+Birthing season extends from September to March and is species-dependent, with one offspring being produced per year; however, in studies conducted in captivity, twins were observed.
+Night monkeys reach puberty at a relatively young age, between 7 and 11 months, and most species attain full sexual maturity by the time they reach 2 years of age.
 A. azare represents an exception reaching sexual maturity by the age of 4.